InTruder-Sec/CodeChefSolutions/README.md

 # CodeChefSolutions
-Solutions for practuce problems uploded on code chef(https://www.codechef.com/practice)
+Solutions for practice problems uploded on code chef(https://www.codechef.com/practice)

 Feel free to suggest simple solutions for each of the problems.